urbit/urbit.org-reloaded/content/blog/iot.md

 +++
-title = "Lunar Urbit and the Internet of Things" date = 2021-04-30 description = "Potential future usecases of moons for industry and consumers" [extra] author = "Jonathan Paprocki" ship = "~datnut-pollen"
+title = "Lunar Urbit and the Internet of Things" date = 2021-04-30 description = "Potential future use cases of moons for industry and consumers" [extra] author = "Jonathan Paprocki" ship = "~datnut-pollen"